2011 Ed Sheeran announces he has been signed to Atlantic Records.

 Johnny Cash plays two shows for inmates at Folsom Prison in California.
 Unlike his previous prison concerts, they are recorded and packaged into his acclaimed live album At Folsom Prison.Read more

-2009 Fox's American Idol debuts its fourth season, featuring record producer and songwriter Kara DioGuardi as the fourth new judge of the show.
+2009 Fox's American Idol debuts its fourth season, with songwriter Kara DioGuardi added as a fourth judge.

 1986 Ozzy Osbourne is taken to court by the parents of John McCollum, a depressed teenager who shot himself while listening to Ozzy's song "Suicide Solution."
 The parents claim that their son was driven to suicide by Ozzy's song.
 The court later throws the case out.